G-Rex Grant Tour San Francisco - Supporting Emily Whitehead Foundation

 Sohel Talib, PhD, is a Fellow at California Institute for Regenerative Medicine (CIRM).
 He is responsible for developing and implementing CIRM’s scientific programs and managing a portfolio of clinical stage grants utilizing hematopoietic stem cell gene therapy approaches for the treatment of hemoglobinopathies, Primary Immune Deficiency diseases (PID), HIVAIDS, and cancer.
 His scientific background is in stem cell and gene therapy research, and he has spent 20 years in the biotech industry.
 Before joining CIRM, Dr. Talib was the Director of Product Development at Geron Corporation, where he directed immune-oncology program on the development of an autologous dendritic cell vaccine for cancer (Geron VAC-1).
 Prior to Geron Corporation, he served as the Director of Immunology at Cerus Corporation, a biotech company developing novel allogeneic stem cell therapy for the hematological malignancies.
 Dr. Talib was a cofounder of Applied Immune Sciences (AIS), which was acquired by Rhone Poulenc Rorer (RPR, currently Sanofi).
 At RPR Gen Cell, he directed the development and execution of adoptive immunotherapy programs.
 Dr. Talib represented CIRM at the National Academy of Sciences Forum on Regenerative Medicine.
 Dr. Talib received his post-doctoral training at Stanford University, University of California, Berkeley and Roche Institute of Molecular Biology, Nutley.
 He obtained his Ph.D. in Biochemistry from Aligarh University, India and International DANIDA fellowship from Danish Institute of Protein Chemistry, Copenhagen.

-Join the coalition accelerating patient cures right here in Houston.
+Join the coalition accelerating patient cures right here in San Francisco.

 Tackling Solid Tumors